LEEP-Modelling-Team/ChessScape_manager/README.md

 Before using the ChessScape Manager, make sure to obtain access authorisation from CEDA (https://help.ceda.ac.uk/article/280-ftp).
 After having obtained the credentials from CEDA to connect to their FTP server:

+1. Clone the repository to your local machine

-1. Install all the required dependencies running the following command:
+2. Install all the required dependencies running the following command:
     ```
     pip install -r requirements.txt
     ```

-2. Open the 'config.ini' file with a text editor and edit the paths where you want the data to be stored:
+3. Open the 'config.ini' file with a text editor and edit the paths where you want the data to be stored:
     'ceda_dir' will contain the raw netcdf files downloaded from CEDA
     'osgb_dir' will contain the new files rechunked to be associated to British National Grid tiles (see Section 2 in USE above)
     ```
     ceda_dir = Path\to\Raw\Data\
     osgb_dir = Path\to\Rechuncked\Data\
     ```
-3. Add the following environment variables:
+4. Add the following environment variables:
     ```
     'CEDA_user': your CEDA FTP Username
     'CEDA_pwd': your CEDA FTP Pssword
     ```
 **N.B.**
 Do not hard code your user credentials in the config.ini file!

+## HOW TO RUN
+Open a terminal and navigate to the main folder containing the repository.
+- To run the bulk downloader, type in terminal
+    `python bulk_downloader.py`
+- To run the file rechunking programme, after having downloaded the dataset, type in terminal:
+    `python rechunk_chess.py`

+Both commands will run the programmes with default parameters.
+Both scripts can take user-defined input parameters (see docstring in both scripts for the available options and further instructions)